harrisoncramer/gitlab.nvim/README.md

     success = "✓",
     failed = "",
   },
-  merge = { -- The default behaviors when merging an MR, see "Merging an MR"
-    squash = false,
-    delete_branch = false,
-  },
   create_mr = {
-    target = nil, -- Default branch to target when creating an MR template_file = nil, -- Default MR template in .gitlab/merge_request_templates title_input = { -- Default settings for MR title input window
-      width = 40,
+    target = nil, -- Default branch to target when creating an MR template_file = nil, -- Default MR template in .gitlab/merge_request_templates delete_branch = false, -- Whether the source branch will be marked for deletion squash = false, -- Whether the commits will be marked for squashing title_input = { -- Default settings for MR title input window width = 40,
       border = "rounded",